 When taken correctly, pre workout supplements can give you the extra energy boost to keep you going.

-In some cases, pre workout supplements can even lead to dehydration due to excessive sweating.
+In some cases, the relation between pre workout and sweating could be that pre workout supplements can even lead to dehydration due to excessive sweating.
 Ultimately, it is important to use pre workout supplements responsibly and drink plenty of water during and after your workout.

 Ingredients in pre workout supplements that can make you sweat more